 The US 93 Ninepipe segment passes through federal and tribal lands designated for wildlife management, environmental protection, and cultural preservation.
-The intent of the US 93 Ninepipe Corridor Feasibility Study is to analyze the viability of the preferred alternative previously identified in the 2008 Supplemental Environmental Impact Statement (SEIS), which consists of a two-lane roadway, widened shoulders, wildlife crossing structures, and a separated bicycle/pedestrian path within the Ninepipe segment connecting to a divided four-lane segment north of Brooke Lane and a northbound passing lane segment south of Gunlock Road.
+The intent of the US 93 Ninepipe Corridor Feasibility Study was to analyze the viability of the preferred alternative previously identified in the 2008 Supplemental Environmental Impact Statement (SEIS), which consisted of a two-lane roadway, widened shoulders, wildlife crossing structures, and a separated bicycle/pedestrian path within the Ninepipe segment connecting to a divided four-lane segment north of Brooke Lane and a northbound passing lane segment south of Gunlock Road.

 Click to view a larger image.

 MDT has previously evaluated conditions and potential improvements along the US 93 corridor to address traffic operations, system linkage, pedestrian and bicycle accommodations, and safety concerns.

 - In 1996, MDT completed a Final Environmental Impact Statement (FEIS) and Section 4(f) Evaluation for the portion of US 93 between Evaro and Polson, MT.
 The Record of Decision (ROD) did not provide specific design details so FHWA, MDT, and the CSKT agreed to prepare a supplemental environmental study of the Ninepipe/Ronan section (RP 37.1 to 48.3) to further explore possible alternate alignments and perform a detailed study on the effects of highway improvements on wetlands and wildlife in the corridor.